IR35:Substitution, control and mutuality of obligation

 Therefore a term which read:

-"The company may, at its discretion, send a substitute providing that the substitute has the required skills, experience or qualifications to carry out the services." would be acceptable.
+"The company may, at its discretion, send a substitute providing that the substitute has the required skills, experience or qualifications to carry out the services."

 If, however, the clause stated that the client had the right to reject a substitute, the client could still demand personal service by rejecting any substitute.